• Art Magazine

 Joachim Rodriguez y Romero

 For many decades, recycling was seen as the solution to our waste management problems.
-The reality is different.
-About half of the total 19 million tons of commercial municipal waste could potentially be saved.
+Reality, however, paints a different picture.
+Approximately half of the total 19 million tons of commercial waste could potentially be avoided.
 On average, each office worker generates about 120 kilograms of waste annually.
-These statistics clearly demonstrate a fundamental problem:
+These statistics clearly demonstrate that a fundamental problem exists

 The conventional recycling process is reaching its capacity limits.”